 Mom friends don’t run from poo, vomit, spit up, or any other bodily fluid.

 When fluid starts shooting from any child, they take action.
 They round up kids and create an elaborate game to entertain them while the mess is contained.
-They give someone a bath.
+They bathe someone.
 They let you cry while they clean it up.

 Mom friends want to know where you got your bangin’ leggings.

-Even if they are three days old and covered in food and other mystery substances, they see that you made an effort when you purchased them.
-And they want to affirm that (and also save themselves significant time while shopping.)
+Even if they are three days old and covered in food and other mystery substances, they see you made an effort when you purchased them.
+And they want to affirm that while saving themselves significant time while shopping.

 Mom friends know that no time is really off-limits for a text message.